 Using grids or algebraic equations is labor-intensive and time-consuming.
 There is a better and easier way with the right tool!

 The proportional, also called scale divider is shaped like scissors with two pieces that crisscross.
-Derwent sells one pictured here.
+Amazon sells this one pictured here.
 Click here to check it out.

 How it works is you can take a measurement from your reference photo with one end of the divider which will make the other end automatically separate and give you the correct proportional measurement for what you need to draw.
 Plus, you can easily adjust the tool for different ratios.